Emerging Talent Programme

 - Increase understanding and awareness of the range of career opportunities in the sector

-- Offer an eighteen-month programme and rotation through partner organisations
+- Offer a twenty-one month programme of rotations through partner organisations

-- Create opportunity to cross-fertilise between housing associations, local authorities, consultancies and private developers
+- Create a unique experience working across housing associations, local authorities, consultancies and private developers

 Supported by the GLA, the programme focuses on the talent pipeline and is a natural complement to FoL’s Leaders programme and to the BAME professional development programme Leadership 2025’s aspiration to create a talent pool of diverse future leaders.

 We are delighted to be involved in the Emerging Talent programme, recognising & encouraging talent from BAME communities within the housing sector.